Job Creators Network, et.al, v. U.S. Department of Labor

 On November 4th, Job Creators Network (JCN), the nation’s leading small business advocacy organization, filed a lawsuit in the United States Court of Appeals for the Eighth Circuit against the Biden Administration to block the implementation of its vaccine mandate on small businesses.
-The lawsuit is being filed immediately after the Occupational Safety and Health Administration (OSHA) officially unveiled the mandate.
-JCN is filing this lawsuit together with some of its small business members—as well as an employee—represented by Boyden Gray and Associates, a law and strategy firm that includes former senior officials from the U.S. Departments of Justice and Labor.
-Read more about the lawsuit here.
+The lawsuit was filed immediately after the Occupational Safety and Health Administration (OSHA) officially unveiled the mandate.
+JCN filed this lawsuit together with some of its small business members—as well as an employee—represented by Boyden Gray and Associates, a law and strategy firm that includes former senior officials from the U.S. Departments of Justice and Labor.

 Lawrence Transportation Company in Rochester, MN (Eric Lawrence, CEO):